 Demand conditions porter's diamond model

 Competitiveness of the industries based on the Porter’s diamond model: An empirical study.The diamond is a model for identifying multiple dimensions of microeconomic competitiveness in nations, states, or other locations, and understanding how they interact.Porter’s Five Forces is a framework for analyzing the competitive forces within an industry that shape an organization’s strategy and profitability.
-There seems to be ample evidence that the diamond is influenced by factors outside the home country.
+Related and Supporting Industries.What is the Porter’s Diamond Model of National Advantage?
 The theory.
 The American strategy professor Michael Porter developed an economic diamond .Analytical diagram of The Porter Diamond Model highlighting the key determinants of national advantage.
 Some have questioned its.

 , 2012 International Basic Porter’s diamond model This study presents a case study based upon Porter’s diamond model to investigate the demand for renewable energies in India, China .Demand conditions in the Diamond Model consist of several factors, including segment structure of demand, sophisticated and demanding buyers, anticipatory buyer needs, size of home demand, number of independent buyers, rate of growth of home demand, early home demand, early saturation, mobile or multinational local buyers, and .